Prior Park: Later use

 Augustine Baines, a Benedictine, Titular Bishop of Siga and Vicar Apostolic of the Western District of England, was appointed to Bath in 1817.
 He purchased the mansion in 1828 for £22,000 and set to work to establish two colleges in either wing of the house, which he dedicated to St. Peter and St. Paul respectively, the former being intended as a lay college, the latter as a seminary.
 The new college never became prosperous, however.
 Renovations were made according to designs by Henry Goodridge in 1834 including the addition of the staircase in front of the main building.
 A gymnasium was also built in the 1830s including a courtyard for Fives, and three barrel vaulted rooms on the first floor and a terrace roof.

 The seminary was closed in 1856 after a fire which, in 1836, had resulted in extensive damage and renovation and brought about financial insolvency.
-It was bought in 1867 by Bishop Clifford who founded a Roman Catholic Grammar School in the mansion.
+It was bought in 1867 by Bishop William Hugh Joseph Clifford who founded a Roman Catholic Grammar School in the mansion.
 Prior Park operated as a grammar school until 1904.
 During World War I the site was occupied by the army and used for officer cadet training.
 Following the war, several tenants occupied the site.
 In 1921, the Christian Brothers acquired the building and opened a boarding school for boys in 1924, which continues today as a mixed public school.

 The main building (the Mansion) has been badly burnt twice.
 The 1836 fire left visible damage to some stonework.
 The 1991 fire gutted the interior, except for parts of the basement.
 Unusually, the blaze started on the top floor, and spread downwards.
 Rebuilding took approximately three years.